badgerloop-software/pod-embedded/middleware/udp-library/README.md

 If you need to edit the IP address or port of the receiving server, modify the values in TelemetrySender.h

-This feature uses RapidJSON's library to handle JSON objects with ease.
+This feature uses the [RapidJSON](http://rapidjson.org) library to handle JSON objects with ease.

 ### How to add data